 |Typical Weight||Around 3.5 - 3.7kg|

 The tuners were OK, working as they should be.
-Pickups are great for the money as you’ll have the same pair of pickups with a step up model.
+Pickups are great for the money as you will have the same pair of pickups with a step-up model.
 One thing that bothers me is that there’s no certain information on its fretboard.

-You might also bump into Epiphone Les Paul Special VE model, I guess this model has replaced the Special II model after CITES hit guitar manufacturers.
-Order your Epiphone Les Special from the best musical instruments store on this planet, Thomann!
-Ships anywhere in the world!
+You might also bump into the Epiphone Les Paul Special VE model, I guess this model has replaced the Special II model after CITES hit guitar manufacturers.
+If you are also interested in an SG version of this guitar, please have a look at my Epiphone SG Special (VE) review as well!